mpolacek/lists/1001-albums.md

 - [ ] 163.
 Fairport Convention - Unhalfbricking
 - [ ] 164.
 Youngbloods - Elephant Mountain
 - [ ] 165.
 Hot Buttered Soul (Isaac Hayes, 1969)
 - [ ] 166.
-Grateful Dead- Live Dead
+Grateful Dead - Live Dead
 - [ ] 167.
 The Kinks - Arthur or the Decline and Fall of the British Empire
 - [ ] 168.
 King Crimson - In the Court of the Crimson King (1969)
 - [ ] 169.
 Leonard Cohen - Songs From a Room (1969)